-- A. Major home occupations as regulated by Chapter17.164; - B. Large family day care homes; - C.B.
-Congregate housing; and - D.C.
-Any other compatible or appropriate use as determined by the Town Council in its sole discretion.
+- A. Major home occupation, as regulated by Chapter17.164; - B. Congregate housing; and

+C. Any other compatible or appropriate use as determined by the Town Council in its sole discretion.

-- A. Allowable land uses, residential densities, floor area ratios and other development standards shall be determined by the Town Council through the adoption of a Master Development Plan as regulated by Chapter 17.192.
+A. Allowable land uses, residential densities, floor area ratios and other development standards shall be determined by the Town Council through the adoption of a Master Development Plan as regulated by Chapter 17.192.
 Where the Master Development Plan is silent on a development standard or specific use, the general standards of the Zoning Ordinance shall apply.
-Where a Master Development Plan does not specify a maximum Floor Area Ratio (FAR), the maximum FAR is 0.25, exclusive of an FAR bonus granted under Section 17.100.040 for affordable housing. - B.-All improvements in MPR, Master Planned Residential developments shall be consistent with the approved Master Development Plan on file with the Town of Yountville., including but not limited to, the following: - C. The location, dimension and specified material for all roadways, walkways, bikeways, view corridors, and easements, - D. The location, distribution, size and dimension of all lots or parcels of land; - E. The location, setbacks and height limits of all buildings and structures,
+Where a Master Development Plan does not specify a maximum Floor Area Ratio (FAR), the maximum FAR is 0.25, exclusive of an FAR bonus granted under Section 17.100.040 for affordable housing.

+All improvements in MPR, Master Planned Residential developments shall be consistent with the approved Master Development Plan on file with the Town of Yountville.